-The biggest thing to happen to iPhone since iPhone tagline described the iPhone 5 during its release.
-As you know though, the statement no longer holds true.
-The iPhone X is here with us – and it’s the best Apple has ever made.
+The biggest thing to happen to iPhone since the iPhone tagline described the iPhone 5 during its release.
+As you know, though, the statement no longer holds true.
+The iPhone X is with us – the best Apple has ever made.
 Sorry, I digressed.
-In this blog post, I will cover the important details about iPhone battery swelling issues.
+This blog post will cover the important details about iPhone battery swelling issues.

 Causes of iPhone 5 Battery Swelling

 Rightfully so, you would want to know what causes the iPhone battery to expand or bulge.
 Apple uses Lithium-based batteries on iPhones.
 When gas builds up in those batteries, they start to swell.
-In essence what produces the gas in the first place is a reaction called electrochemical oxidation that takes place on the electrolyte.
+In essence, a reaction called electrochemical oxidation occurs on the electrolyte that produces the gas in the first place.

-Having used your phone for a long time you might be overcharging it because of less care and caution.
+Having used your phone for a long time, you might be overcharging it because of less care and caution.
 Notably, overcharging your battery can lead to oxidation.
-Faulty parts in your iPhone or using an incompatible charger can also cause your iPhone 5’s battery to swell to dangerous levels.
+Faulty parts in your iPhone or an incompatible charger can also cause your iPhone 5’s battery to swell to dangerous levels.

-Once you notice your iPhone’s screen has popped out go ahead and dispose the battery.
+Once you notice your iPhone’s screen has popped out, dispose of the battery.
 Look for available iPhone 5 battery upgrade options.
-You wouldn’t want to hold on to a bulging battery that could burst at any time and cause fire!
+You wouldn’t want to hold on to a bulging battery that could burst at any time and cause a fire!

 Signs of iPhone Battery Expansion/Expanding

-Your iPhone’s battery will probably start to bulge after many months of usage.
+Your iPhone’s battery will probably bulge after many months of usage.
 The first thing you will notice is a drastic drop in usage time.
-That is, the battery will start to drain out quickly after every full charge.
+The battery will start to drain out quickly after every full charge.

-The screen of the iPhone 5 popping out or detaching from the edges is the certain sign that the battery is swelling.
-At first, you may need to press the screen along the edges to notice the space between the screen and body of the phone.
+The screen of the iPhone 5 popping out or detaching from the edges is a certain sign that the battery is swelling.
+At first, you may need to press the screen along the edges to notice the space between the screen and the phone’s body.

-After noticing the battery bulge on your iPhone 5 the first idea to pop up is how to stop it from swelling further.
+After noticing the battery bulge on your iPhone 5 the first idea is how to stop it from swelling further.
 Practically, that is not what you will do.
-I have covered the two main options that you can follow to address this battery issue.
-It is worth noting that later iPhone models like the iPhone 6, 7, and 8 may have the same problem as well.
+I have covered the two main options you can follow to address this battery issue.
+It is worth noting that later iPhone models like the iPhone 6, 7, and 8 may also have the same problem.

 How to Fix Your iPhone 5 Swollen Battery

-You have already seen the causes of a battery swell and early signs of the same.
-Before delving into ways of fixing the problem let’s note the factors that can affect your iPhone’s battery lifespan.
+You have already seen the causes of a battery swell and early signs.
+Before delving into fixing the problem, let’s note the factors that can affect your iPhone’s battery lifespan.

 The age of your phone affects its lifespan.
-After years of usage expect the capacity of the battery to drop hence the dwindling charge cycle times.
-It is in such cases that people start overcharging their batteries, which in turn leads to swelling batteries.
+After years of usage, the battery’s capacity will drop, hence the dwindling charge cycle times.
+In such cases, people start overcharging their batteries, which in turn leads to swelling batteries.

 Your phone usage habits also affect the lifespan of the battery.
 Too many background processes will quickly drain the battery hence the need for frequent recharging.
 Managing and stopping unnecessary processes and having fewer notifications is the simplest way of making your battery last longer.